Daniel-KK-world/Daniel-KK-world/README.md

 🎯 Goals

 Short-Term Goals:
-Add payment gateway to e-commerce site
 Create a piano tiles game.
-And oh yes on that note I want to learn pygame.
-Shouldn't be that hard so it's short term.
+And that KungFu Panda Game.
+Of course it can't all be games so I'd create my personal blog and maintain it too.

 Long-Term Goals:
-AI/Ml Engineer
 Master React Native for mobile app development.
 Create a visually stunning capstone project integrating multiple technologies.
 ❤️ Interests